 The Internet's promise of substantial consumer benefits is, however, coupled with the potential for fraud and deception.
-Fraud is opportunistic, and fraud operators are always among the first to appreciate the potential of a new technology.
+Fraud operators are always opportunists and are among the first to appreciate the potential of a new technology.
 This phenomenon was illustrated by the advent, flourishing, and near-demise of pay-per-call (900-number) technology as a commercial medium during the last decade.
 900-number technology was the first interactive technology -- and still is the only interactive technology offering nearly universal access because all that is needed is a telephone.
 This technology has huge potential as an alternative payment system, since every telephone could serve as a payment terminal, and no credit cards, debit cards, or checks are needed.
 In 1991, there were \$6 billion in pay-per-call transactions.
 But fraud operators moved in to exploit the technology, and the industry was slow to respond to this challenge.
 As a result, the 900number industry's reputation became tarnished by fraud and abuse, and sales plummeted to \$300 million annually.
 In 1992, pursuant to Congressional mandate, the FTC and the FCC promulgated rules to regulate the 900-number industry to ensure that consumers would receive price and other material information before incurring costs, and have the right to dispute allegedly incorrect or unauthorized charges.
 (4) Annual sales began to climb again, reaching \$450 million in 1995.
 The 900-number industry now seems poised to attract a higher volume of legitimate commerce because consumers can use 900numbers with greater confidence.

 Some of the same features that made pay-per-call technology a tempting field for fraud artists in the 1980s -- low start-up costs and the potential for big profits -- exist on the Internet today.
-Indeed, after buying a computer and modem, scam artists can establish and maintain a site on the World Wide Web for \$30 a month or less and solicit consumers anywhere on the globe.
+Indeed, a scam artist can now buy a powerful computer and modem for less than \$1000, and for \$30 a month or less, can establish and maintain a site on the World Wide Web to solicit consumers anywhere on the globe.
 There is nothing new about most types of Internet fraud the Commission has seen to date.
 What is new -- and striking -- is the size of the potential market and the relative ease, low cost, and speed with which a scam can be perpetrated.

-If the Internet is to avoid a fate similar to that of 900-number technology, the Commission believes it is important to address Internet fraud now, before it discourages new consumers from going on-line and chokes off the impressive commercial growth now in progress and potential for innovation on the Internet.
+If the Internet is to avoid a fate similar to that of 900-number technology, the Commission believes it is important to address Internet fraud now, before it discourages new consumers from going online and chokes off the impressive commercial growth now in progress and potential for innovation on the Internet.
 According to some industry analysts, total Internet business will climb from \$2.6 billion in 1996 to \$220 billion by 2001.
 Much of this trade likely will involve business-to-business transactions.
-However, the on-line consumer market also is growing, and at an exponential rate.
-In early 1997, 51 million adults were already on-line in the U.S. and Canada.
-Of those people, 73% reported that they had shopped for product information on the World Wide Web, the interactive graphics portion of the Internet.
-December 1997, the number of on-line users had risen to 58 million adults in the U.S. and Canada, and 10 million had actually purchased a product or service on-line.
-Perhaps most telling, analysts estimate that Internet advertising -- which totaled approximately \$301 million in 1996 -- will reach \$4.35 billion by the year 2000.
+However, the online consumer market also is growing at an explosive rate.
+In 1997 alone, the number of adults on the Internet in the U.S. grew by 32%, from 46.8 million to 62 million.
+Of those people, approximately 10 million had actually purchased a product or service online.
+Perhaps most telling, analysts estimate that Internet advertising -- which totaled approximately \$301 million in 1996 -- will reach \$7.7 billion by the year 2002.
+(8)